RLHF May Not Reflect Genuine Preferences: Experiments

 \subsubsection{Temporal Consistency: PRISM}

 \paragraph{Method.} Conditioning on the inconsistencies identified above, we analyze temporal consistency in PRISM by focusing on cases where the same annotator evaluated identical prompt–response pairs multiple times.
 These repeated evaluations allow us to probe whether observed cases reflect instability over time rather than surface variation.
-From the set of cases identified in Section~\ref{sec:prevalence}, we restrict attention to exactly identical prompt–response–model triples.
+Within the 136 same-annotator near-duplicate triples in Table~\ref{tab:inconsistencies_stats}, we restrict attention to exactly identical prompt–response–model triples so that any observed inconsistency cannot be attributed to surface differences in the prompt or response.
 This yields 44 cases with score differences ranging from 15 to 90 points (mean 34.96).
-Each case is classified according to our taxonomy as reflecting a non-attitude, constructed preference, measurement artifact, or genuine preference (Appendix~\ref{app:prism}).\footnote{We label the genuine preference category as ``Genuine (uncrystallized)'' to denote real but not yet fully stabilized attitudes.}
+Each case is classified according to our taxonomy as reflecting non-attitude, constructed preference, measurement artifact, or genuine preference\footnote{We label the genuine preference category as ``Genuine (uncrystallized)'' to denote real but not yet fully stabilized attitudes.} (Appendix~\ref{app:prism}).

 \paragraph{Results.} Table~\ref{tab:prism_results} summarizes the classification.

 \textit{Non-attitudes} (57\%) occurred where content provided no plausible basis for stable preferences.
 One annotator rated ``Hello'' $\rightarrow$ ``Hi there!
 How can I help you today?'' as 10, 50, and 100 across three occasions, spanning the entire scale for a minimal greeting.